GW231123: a Binary Black Hole Merger with Total Mass 190-265 $M_{\odot}$: Astrophysical implications

 \subsection{Single-event rate estimate}

 First, we quantify the merger rate of GW231123-like events following \citep{Kim:2002uw, LIGOScientific:2016kwr}.
-The sensitive volume--time of the detectors to such signals is estimated using the \cwb-BBH results for the injection campaign discussed in Section~\ref{sec:searches}.
+The sensitive volume--time of the detectors to signals whose source properties are consistent with the posterior distribution of GW231123 is estimated using the \cwb-BBH results for the injection campaign in Section~\ref{sec:searches}.
 Assuming a constant merger rate $\mathcal{R}$ over comoving volume and source-frame time with prior $\propto1/\sqrt{\mathcal{R}}$ and a Poisson likelihood for the number of triggers, we find $\mathcal{R} = 0.08_{-0.07}^{+0.19} \,\mathrm{Gpc}^{-3}\,\mathrm{yr}^{-1}$.
-This is consistent with the rate of mergers like GW190521 and upper limits of IMBH mergers \citep{LIGOScientific:2020iuh, LIGOScientific:2020ufj, LIGOScientific:2021tfm}, but much lower than the overall rate 16--61\,Gpc$^{-3}$\,yr$^{-1}$ of BBHs with component masses $<100\,M_\odot$ inferred through GWTC-3 \citep{KAGRA:2021duu}.
+This is consistent with the rate of mergers like GW190521 ($0.13_{-0.11}^{+0.30}\,\mathrm{Gpc}^{-3}\,\mathrm{yr}^{-1}$; \citealt{LIGOScientific:2020iuh, LIGOScientific:2020ufj}) and upper limits of IMBH mergers (e.g., even the most stringent 90\% upper limit $<0.06\,\mathrm{Gpc}^{-3}\,\mathrm{yr}^{-1}$ from \citealt{LIGOScientific:2021tfm} and see Table~3 therein for constraints across source properties), but lower than the overall rate of BBHs with component masses $<100\,M_\odot$ inferred through GWTC-3 (16--61\,Gpc$^{-3}$\,yr$^{-1}$; \citealt{KAGRA:2021duu}).